Ripe Banana Skins

 Ripe Banana Skins (also known as RBS) is a Ska punk band from Asunción, Paraguay.
-The band was formed in 1999 and are one of the most popular punk bands in Paraguay.
+The band was formed in 2001 and are one of the most popular punk bands in Paraguay.

 History

-The band was the result of the merge of two other bands: "Toilet Flush" and "Fugu".
-The band's first name was "Blackfly In Your Soup" but once they established their sound they changed the name to Ripe Banana Skins.
+The band was the result of the merge of two other bands: "Toilete Flush" and "Fugu".
+The band's first name was "Blackfly" but once they established their sound they changed the name to Ripe Banana Skins.
 The band recorded a few demos and quickly gained fans as a result of touring and being the opening act of the very popular Paraguayan rock band Flou.
 This allowed the band to tour extensively through Paraguay and also in Brazil and Argentina.

 In November 2003 the band began recording their first self-titled album which quickly rose up the charts when released in 2005.
 RBS also participated in the popular Paraguayan rock festival "Quilmes Rock", playing in front of more than 40,000 people.
+In 2009, their music was amongst that compiled by Itaú Cultural for a project called Rumos Música, which gathered music from 5 Latin American countries in 8 double CDs, and played them in a web radio; they, along with harpist Kike Pedersen, were Paraguay's only representatives.

-The band is currently working on their third album.
+In 2021, the band was awarded a prize from the Argentine Film Critics Association for composing the soundtrack for the Argentine movie Las buenas intenciones.